ben-S-lgtm/ben-S-lgtm/README.md

 <h2 align="left">Hi 👋!
-My name is Ben and I'm a fullskack developer, Brisbane Australia</h2>
+My name is Ben and I'm a fullskack developer, from Brisbane Australia</h2>

 ###